 Camper Spotlight

-Chole Johnson
+Chloe Johnson

 Text: Wyldewood is the place I fell in love with Jesus.
-He did a work in my heart my first session of camp.
+He did a work in my heart during my first session of camp.
 It wasn't a work that only lasted a week or two after the session had ended, it was a work that stuck with me through the whole summer entering the new school year.

 I camped for the first time two years ago on a trip with my youth group.
 I was scared and unsure what to expect.
 This feeling immediately changed when I stepped into my cabin.
-The girls welcomed me with open arms.
-An overwhelming sense of peace began to crawl over me.
+The girls welcomed me with open arms, and an overwhelming sense of peace began to crawl over me.
 Through praise times, late night devos, and activities- I had formed deep, personal friendships with the people in my group.
-This is what heart began to open my heart to, and eventually fall in love with God.
+This is what I began to open my heart to, and eventually, I fell in love with God.

-I consider Wyldewood “home”.
+I consider Wyldewood “home.”
 The atmosphere this place brings is unlike any other.
 Wyldewood represents family, offers Christ-like love, and displays God's creative beauty in nature.
 I've seen lives changed (including my own) from this experience.
 Wyldewood came just at the right moment in my life.
 God has ordered my steps through this experience to become a servant of Him, following His will.
-I could not describe Wyldewood with even the most elaborate of words, but I can promise you that what you feel and see at Wyldewood … is a bit of Heaven on Earth.
+I cannot describe Wyldewood with even the most elaborate of words, but I can promise you that what you feel and see at Wyldewood … is a bit of Heaven on Earth.

 -Chloe Johnson

-Chole Johnson picture
+Chloe Johnson picture

 Janie Kirby Award Winner – Lexi Jones

-Since the summer of 2014 the Wyldewood Staff has awarded the Janie Kirby Award.
+Since the summer of 2014, the Wyldewood Staff has awarded the Janie Kirby Award.
 Janie served as a counselor in the 1970’s and is fondly remembered by those she worked with as a great of example of what a Wyldewood counselor should be .

 The Wyldewood Staff selected Lexi Jones as the 2018 recipient.
 Lexi grew up in McCrory, AR.
 She was a long-time Wyldewood camper and just completed her third summer on staff.
 One of her co-workers said, “Lexi is the embodiment of shining Christ’s light.”
-Another co-worker said, “If I had a camper, Lexi would be my first choice of counselor.”
+Another co-worker said, “If I had a camper, Lexi would be my first choice of a counselor.”

 Former Recipients